DC Statehood to Go to House Floor for Vote on June 26

 Norton told the story of her great-grandfather, Richard Holmes, who she said escaped slavery in Virginia and traveled to D.C., but continued to be denied full representation.

-City leaders' campaign for statehood has gotten more forceful in the wake of protests sparked by the death of George Floyd in police custody.
+City leaders' campaign for statehood has gotten more forceful in the wake of protests sparked by Floyd's death in police custody.

-During the mostly peaceful demonstrations, Bowser clashed with the Trump administration over the use of federal forces to police Black Lives Matter demonstrations.
+During the mostly peaceful demonstrations, Bowser clashed with the Trump administration over the use of federal forces to police Black Lives Matter protests.

-Bowser wrote an op-ed in the Washington Post trying to rally support for statehood, saying that the federal government threatened the city's autonomy when it deployed federal law enforcement agencies, many of whom didn't wear identifying insignia.
+Bowser responded with an op-ed in the Washington Post trying to rally support for statehood, saying that the federal government threatened the city's autonomy when it deployed federal law enforcement agencies, many of whom didn't wear identifying insignia.

-Four more House members signed onto co-sponsor the statehood bill on June 8, the Huffington Post reported.
+Bowser called on readers to elect congressional leadership who would support admitting the city to the Union.

-Bowser called on readers to elect Congressional leadership who would support admitting the city of about 700,000 to the Union.
+She said that D.C. also struggled to get on calls with governors when important decisions were being made in the coronavirus crisis, because of its status as a city.

 While the Senate's version of the Washington, D.C Admission Act has 38 co-sponsors, it faces steadfast opposition from Republicans and is unlikely to pass a floor vote in the upper chamber.